mjeffrey/quartz-job-synchronizer/README.md

 # Quartz YAML Job Synchronizer

 This is a Quartz Scheduler plugin to maintain jobs and triggers.
-It the concept of the provide Quartz XML Job plugin and (I hope) improves it.
+It is meant as a replacement for Quartz XML Job plugin provided by Quartz and uses the same concepts but improves on it and has simpler more logical configuration less prone to errors or unexpected consequences.

 ### Features:
 - Only replaces Jobs in a group if they have really changed